pelican-plugins/i18n-subsites/README.md

 :   A function that returns a relative path from the first (sub-)site to the second (sub-)site where the (sub-)sites are identified by the language codes given as two arguments.

-If you don\'t like the default ordering of the ordered dictionaries, use a Jinja2 filter to alter the ordering.
+If you don't like the default ordering of the ordered dictionaries, use a Jinja2 filter to alter the ordering.

 All the siteurls above are always absolute even in the case of `RELATIVE_URLS == True` (it would be to complicated to replicate the Pelican internals for local siteurls), so you may rather use something like `{{ SITEURL }}/{{ relpath_to_site(DEFAULT_LANG, main_lang }}` to link to the main site.